paulwarren/nzde/dict/D/README.md

 > in ODE

 <b>1</b> n.
 (Rural) a female animal that has not produced offspring after mating, either through non-conception or miscarriage, or a castrated male animal.

+<b>2</b> adj. of sheep, not too wet to prevent shearing
+> [Get cits from discards.]

+<b>2</b> adj.
+> 1971 Boxing Day Kendrick Smithyman loquat: It was so dry there that even the rabbits were taking cut lunches.

 ## dry as a sack of gum dust